-My friend Catherine, after reviewing various meta-analyses, says this:
+My friend Catherine, after reviewing various meta-analyses,

 Students get about 30 points on average (across reading/math), with 8 points of that going to reading & the rest to math.